michaelpradel/DeepBugs/README.md

   * The `--parallel` argument sets the number of processes to run.
   * `programs_50_training.txt` contains files to include (one file per line).
 To extract data for validation, run the command with `data/js/programs_50_eval.txt`.
-  * The last argument is a directory that gets recursively scanned for .js files (ignoring all but those listed in the file provided as the second argument).
+  * The last argument is a directory that gets recursively scanned for .js files, considering only files listed in the file provided as the second argument.
   * The command produces `calls_*.json` files, which is data suitable for the `SwappedArgs` bug detector.
-For the other bug detectors, replace `calls` with `assignments` or `binOps` in the above command.
+For the other bug two detectors, replace `calls` with `binOps` in the above command.

 #### Step 2: Train a classifier to identify bugs